StrwbrryCrpCky/java-4pics-1word/readme.txt

 Open Terminal (or PowerShell) then:

-type "cd C:\[location of the folder]" type "javac MainMenu_ScottsVitaminCS.java" type "java MainMenu_ScottsVitaminCS"
+type "cd C:\[location of the folder]" type "javac JavaGame.java" type "java JavaGame"

 anyways that it, peace